SELinuxProject/selinux-notebook/src/notebook-examples/selinux-policy/tools/build-sepolicy.md

 	-k	Output kernel classes only (exclude # userspace entries in the security_classes file).
 	-M	Output an MLS policy.
-	-c	Output a policy in CIL language (otherwise gererate a kernel policy language policy).
+	-c	Output a policy in CIL language (otherwise generate a kernel policy language policy).
 	-p	Output a file containing class and classpermissionsets + their order for use by CIL policies.